wspgnl/SIMATIC-AX-Workshop-NL/doc/1-setup.md

    ![drawing](./images/clonegit.png)

+### Introducing AX project folder structure (information)

+TODO tell something about apax.yml in next chapter src folder test folder doc folder (not required)

+special folder in this repo; TIA folder containing prepared TIA project for this tutorial

+.gitignore file, to tell git to ignore some stuff

+Depending on the tools used and installed more folders may be created.
+For example for compilation the bin folder is created.
+For apax packages the .apax folder.

 ### Introducing apax.yml (information)

 If you are already familiar with `Apax` and the `apax.yml` you can skip this section.